jamais-vu/caesar-cipher/README.md

 translation_table = str.maketrans(original_alphabet, shifted_alphabet)
 ```

-This mapping is more obvious if we line the alphabets up like this,
+This mapping is more obvious if we visualize the alphabets like this,
 where each letter on top is replaced by the letter below it:
 ```
 ABCDEFGHIJKLMNOPQRSTUVWXYZ